Skip to content

 Monitor events

-Set up webhooks to listen to subscription change events like upgrades and cancellations.
-Read the guide to learn more about subscription webhooks.
+Set up webhooks to listen to subscription change events, such as upgrades and cancellations.
+Learn more about subscription webhooks.
 You can view events in the Dashboard or with the Stripe CLI.

 For more details, see testing your Billing integration.